Best Practices for Collecting Metrics from Multiple Kubernetes Clusters¶

 Tag with the value k8s-prod

 .
-This is the principle behind distinguishing clusters.
+This is the principle of distinguishing clusters.

 Below, we will provide a detailed explanation using the example of collecting Kubernetes API Server metrics from multiple clusters.